Nanyang Technological University: Coat of arms

+The lion represents close links between NTI and NUS, the battlement represents School of Civil and Structural Engineering, the atoms represents School of Electrical and Electronic Engineering and the cogwheel represents School of Mechanical and Production Engineering.

 Campuses

 Landscape and architecture

 NTU has been listed as one of the World's Most Beautiful Universities, featuring the ADM building in the report.

 It has also been listed in "The 10 most beautiful universities in East Asia", featuring the Learning Hub building.

 During NTI period between 1981 and 1982, the main campus layout including the building complex, the so-called North Spine, has been designed by Kenzō Tange, world-renowned Japanese architect and 1987 winner of the Pritzker Prize.
 The North Spine has been officially opened in 1986.
 The ADM building, featured in "Travel + Lesiure" report, has been designed by a young Singaporean architect Lee Cheng Wee.